Combinatorics of `unavoidable complexes': Complexes with large non-linearity gap

 $\mathbb{C}P^2_9$

 The minimum triangulation of the complex projective plane has $9$ elements.
-The size of the smallest non-simplex is $4$.
-The group of simplicial automorphisms of $\mathbb{C}P^2_9$ is also vertex transitive.
+The size of the smallest non-face is $4$.
+The group of simplicial automorphisms of $\mathbb{C}P^2_9$ is also vertex-transitive.
 This can be easily deduced from the description of this group given in \cite{KB83} (see also \cite[Section~2]{bd-1}).
 It follows that $\rho(\mathbb{C}P^2_6)= 4/9$.

 $\mathbb{H}P^2 = M^8_{15} = \mathbb{H}P^2_{15}$